 - 2 cups fresh lime juice (from about 12-15 limes)

 - One five ounce jar maraschino cherries (with juice)

 Place one cup water and one cup sugar in a saucepan over medium-high heat.
 Give a whisk and watch closely as you prepare limes so that it does not burn or boil over.

 Meanwhile back at the ranch, round up your limes and squeeze the livin’ daylights outta them.

 Including the pulp or zest in your cherry limeade is completely optional but does prove that you’ve completely grown up.
 To be even more grown up, you can add a little bourban or vodka.

-After water & sugar have lightly boiled (I call it a rumble) for several minutes, you will be left with simple syrup.
+After water & sugar have lightly boiled (I call it a rumble) for a couple minutes, you will be left with simple syrup.
 Set aside to cool to room temperature.

 Why make an ade with a simple syrup instead of simply sugar and water?
 Although there are recipes for both, I prefer making a simple syrup because it leaves no doubt that you will have a smooth ade when your done.
 Just say no to gritty sugars.

 Two limes zested and all limes juiced.
 Check.
 Place lime juice in a pitcher.
 Add the simple syrup and cold water.

 Be sure to only get the green zest from the limes since the white underneath the green is very bitter.
 And by bitter, I don’t mean in a good way.